 PSF QA Department completes analysis of supervisory reviews.
 For compliance, a report is pulled outlining the number and percent of supervisory reviews completed and listed by supervisor and agency.
-The findings of the numbers are presented at the Quarterly Partner's Meeting.
+The findings of the data are presented at the Quarterly Partner's Meeting.

 Quality of supervisory reviews are included in the case file review process.
 Cases chosen for the file reviews have an assessment for quality completed on all supervisory reviews present during the period under review.
-If a supervisory review was not yet due, the information will be non-applicable, however if a supervisory review was due during the period under review it is be reviewed.
+If a supervisory review was not yet due, the information will be non-applicable, however if a supervisory review was due during the period under review it is to be reviewed.
 The completed supervisory reviews are compared to the information noted during the case review and are evaluated for quality.
 Wrapping supervisory reviews into the case review process provides the reviewer with the case information needed to make an informed decision regarding the quality of the supervisory review.
 PSF believes this improves the evaluation of the quality of supervisory reviews and provides individual supervisors with feedback and recommendations for improvements.
+Where determined necessary, this is included as a contractual measure for agencies underperforming in this area.